voxpupuli/puppet-wildfly/README.md

 }
 ```

+>**NOTE:** Host Controller name has to match a mgmt user name in Domain Controller, since, by default, HC uses it own name as the username for connecting with DC.
+You can always set a different one by overriding `remote_username` parameter.

 #### Domain Management

 Make sure you remove default resources (server-groups and server-config) if you're not going to use it.